syncfusion-content/blazor-docs/blazor/scheduler/crud-actions.md

+---
+layout: post
+title: Crud Actions in Blazor Scheduler Component | Syncfusion
+description: Learn about Crud Actions in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # CRUD Actions

 Events, a.k.a.
 Appointments, play an important role in Scheduler with which the users mostly interact.
 You can easily manipulate (add/edit/delete) the desired appointments as and when required either using the editor window or through the drag and resize action.